AudiKumar/cmsc341/proj0/README.md

     - complete the myarray class by adding the rule of three to it.
 You will test it and check for memory leaks along with that
     - there are two tests, the code will run but you need to check to see if the output is correct

+## Updates to the project
+- Thursday August 29, 2019
+    - Compiling with -Wall produced a warning regarding comparison of signed and unsigned int variables.
+The type of m_size has been changed to unsigned int to eliminate this message.

+    - In addition to writing the copy constructor, destructor, and assignment operator, you must complete the test of the assignment operator in test1.cpp.

 ### what valgrind should say
 ```
    ==8613==